KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 ----

 ..
 [1] Due to QT6 compatibility the build system was switched to C++17 in January 2022 so minimum macOS requirement is macOS 10.15.
+With update to Qt6 in February 2024 the minimum macOS requirement is macOS 11.

+..
+[2] With update to Qt6 in February 2024 the minimum requirement is Windows 10 (1809 or later).